-- Disciplines offer SEL's: cross-country, downhill, individual time trial, hill climb, track & cyclo-cross.
-Riders purchasing a SEL are restricted to specific Categories. - Not available for any mass start road event - Unlicensed riders can purchase their SEL for \$20 - Maximum of three SEL's can be purchased by any one individual per year - Participants can only complete in the lowest ability category, with the exception of Mountain Bike XC - All sanctioned event standards and regulations apply. - Athletes participating with a SEL are not open to contest a podium in a Provincial Championship or receive and provincial medal or jersey.
+- Disciplines offer SEL's: cross-country, downhill, individual time trial, hill climb, track (timed events) & cyclocross.
+Riders purchasing a SEL are restricted to specific Categories. - Not available for any mass start road event or track endurance - Unlicensed riders can purchase their SEL for \$202 - Maximum of three SEL's can be purchased by any one individual per year - Participants can only complete in the lowest ability category, with the exception of Mountain Bike XC - All sanctioned event standards and regulations apply. - Athletes participating with a SEL are not open to contest a podium in a Provincial Championship or receive and provincial medal or jersey.